 Advanced Placement United States Government and Politics - SS04001 - 1 credit, one semester course, AP level.
 Open to grades 11 and 12.
 AP United States Government and Politics is an advanced political science course.
-The course is divided into two main sections: how the political process works and how the U.S. government functions.
-Students will examine in depth the U.S. Constitution, public opinion, political parties, presidential and congressional elections, interest groups, and the mass media.
-In addition, they will learn about the three branches of government (legislative, executive, and judicial), their constitutional basis, and how they interact.
-Students will read a college-level textbook, develop their writing and test taking skills through written analysis of current events, and practice with AP-like test questions.
-All students will be required to write a letter to their congressional representatives and maintain a current events portfolio.
-The course is aimed at preparing those students interested in taking the AP United States Government and Politics exam in the spring, which would provide them with the opportunity to earn college credit while still in high school.
-Students who plan to take the AP exam should know that in order to do well on the AP exam, they also have to study on their own.
+The course is divided into five main sections: foundations of American democracy, interactions among branches of government, civil liberties and civil rights, American political ideologies and beliefs, and political participation.
+Students will examine in depth the U.S. Constitution, landmark Supreme Court cases, foundational documents.
+Students will read a college-level textbook, develop their writing and test-taking skills through written analysis of current events to prepare for the AP United States Government and Politics exam in the spring.

-- Demonstrate a high level of understanding of the U.S. Constitution, its allocation of power, structure of government it created. - Demonstrate an in-depth understanding of how the Legislative, Executive and Judicial branches function and interact as a federal system of government. - Follow and analyze significant current news items and connect them to the areas of content studied in this course. - Demonstrate a high level of understanding of the following topic areas: voting, voting systems, political parties, the media, the impact of money on elections, interest groups, and political campaign strategies.
-For each area, students will be familiar with the issue's history as well as the role it plays in current politics. - Demonstrate an understanding of the course's content through taking practice AP exam essay and multiple choice questions. - Be prepared to take the AP American Government exam.
+- Demonstrate a high level of understanding of the U.S. Constitution, its allocation of power, structure of government it created - Demonstrate an in-depth understanding of how the Legislative, Executive and Judicial branches function and interact as a federal system of government - Follow and analyze significant current news items and connect them to the areas of content studied in this course - Demonstrate a high level of understanding of the following topic areas: voting, voting systems, political parties, the media, the impact of money on elections, interest groups, and political campaign strategies.
+For each area, students will be familiar with the issue's history as well as the role it plays in current politics - Be prepared to take the AP American Government exam

 [Advanced Placement United States Government and Politics ~ Alternate Day - SS04051 - 1 credit, yearlong, every other day.
 Same description as above.
 This course is designed for students in the music program but is an option for all students.
-Offered in even years, e.g. 2012-13.]
+Offered in even years, e.g. 2018-19, 2020-21.]

-American Civics and Government (H) - SS04101 - 1 credit, one semester course, unleveled.
+United States Civics and Government (H) - SS04101 - 1 credit, one semester course, honors level.
 Open to grades 11 and 12.
 In this course, students will examine how both the American government and political system work.
 When studying how the U.S. government operates, students will learn about the U.S. Constitution, the division of power between local, state, and national government, and each of the three branches (legislative, executive, and judicial).
 The other component of the course allows students to understand the key parts of the political process; students will learn the differences between political parties, the election process for both presidential and congressional races, the influence of money in politics, the role of the media, and the influence of interest groups.
-All students will be required to write a letter to their congressional representatives and maintain a current events portfolio.
+All students will be required to maintain a current events portfolio.

-- Demonstrate an understanding of the U.S. Constitution and the structure of the U.S. governmental system it created. - Demonstrate an understanding of how the Legislative, Executive and Judicial branches function and interact as a federal system of government. - Follow and analyze significant current news items and connect them to the areas of content studied in this course. - Understand how the government impacts daily life and how Supreme Court cases affect students' and Americans' civil rights and civil liberties. - Demonstrate preparation for participation in democracy through registering to vote, learning the difference between political parties' beliefs and understanding how U.S. voting systems work. - Develop a sophisticated understanding of the strengths and shortcomings of mass media, and learn to differentiate between facts, values, and myths presented through the media and political campaigns.
+- Demonstrate an understanding of the U.S. Constitution and the structure of the U.S. governmental system it created - Demonstrate an understanding of how the Legislative, Executive and Judicial branches function and interact as a federal system of government - Follow and analyze significant current news items and connect them to the areas of content studied in this course - Understand how the government impacts daily life and how Supreme Court cases affect students' and Americans' civil rights and civil liberties - Encourage active participation in democracy through learning the differences between political parties' beliefs, and understanding how U.S. voting systems work

+• Develop an understanding of the strengths and shortcomings of mass media, and learn to differentiate between facts, values, and myths presented through the media and political campaigns